 If you have a recovering betta fish, it may be best to buy some extra bloodworms for them.
 Not only do they taste good, but live bloodworms may also help your betta feel more active and motivated to get back to their regular self.

 If you think that something else could be causing your betta fish to spit out its food during feeding time, make sure to check out our guide here.

-However, they’re not the best source of nutrition and will not sustain a healthy betta diet; bloodworms should only be fed a couple of times a week with other high quality betta flakes and pellets being the main food offered.
+However, they’re not the best source of nutrition and won’t sustain a healthy betta diet.
+Bloodworms should only be fed a couple of times a week, with other high-quality betta flakes and pellets being the main types of food offered.

 Too many bloodworms can lead to your betta having digestion issues and excess nutrients and parasites in your tank water.
 On occasion, bloodworms make an excellent choice of snack for betta fish and other tank mates!

 If you have any questions about live, frozen, or freeze-dried bloodworms, or have had success supplementing bloodworms into your betta fish’s diet, don’t hesitate to leave a comment below!